| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 on its real part.
 A floating point number with zero fractional part and

-a rational number with a denominator of 1
+a rational number with a denominator of 1 are both also

 classified as an integer value.